r4ulcl/WiFiChallengeLab/README.md

 ## Manual create VM

-If you want to create the VM manually click [here](install/README.md)
+If you want to create the VM manually click [here](./install/README.md "install/README.md")

+# FAQ

+## From where are the attacks carried out?

+All attacks are made from the Debian VM

+## Where are the tools?

+They are in $HOME/tools

+## Do I have to do something when I turn on the VM to start?

+No, everything runs automatically.

+## What to do if there are problems with some AP or clients?

+Run restartVM.sh in $HOME folder

 # TODO